marekboodt/Security-Scanning-Repo/README.md

 ---

+## DAST (Dynamic Application Security Testing) Read ME:**

+For web application scanning with OWASP ZAP, see the The Read Me for DAST Security Scanning: [DAST README.md](DAST-README.md)

+---

 ## 👤 Who Is This For?

 **Any developer or team who wants to add robust security scanning to their GitHub projects with minimal setup.**